Categories

 Ayahuasca: Everything About The Most Powerful Psychedelic Brew Known

-Ayahuasca, the most powerful psychedelic/psychoactive brew known, has been used for thousands of years by indigenous tribes of the Amazon basin for spiritual, healing, and divinatory purposes.
+Ayahuasca, the most powerful psychedelic/psychoactive brew known, has been used for several thousands of years by mostly indigenous tribes of the Amazon basin.
+This ancestral practice traditionally has been used for spiritual, healing, and divinatory-related purposes only.

 The word “ayahuasca” comes from the Quechua language, where “aya” means “spirit” or “ancestor,” and “huasca” means “vine” or “rope,” thus often being translated as “vine of the soul” or “vine of the dead.”

-The psychoactive brew traditionally prepared by combining two key plant species: Banisteriopsis caapi (the “ayahuasca vine,”) a vine that contains beta-carboline alkaloids such as harmine and harmaline, and Psychotria viridis, a shrub whose leaves contain the potent hallucinogenic compound DMT (N,N-Dimethyltryptamine).
-The interaction of these two plants, a complex interaction between beta-carboline alkaloids found in B. caapi and N,N-Dimethyltryptamine (DMT) from P. viridis, leads to the brew’s unique psychoactive effects, which influence the central nervous system, consciousness, and perception. a powerful visionary experience by activating DMT.
+The psychoactive brew is traditionally prepared by shamans or helpers of them by combining two key plant species: Banisteriopsis caapi (the “ayahuasca vine,”) a vine that contains beta-carboline alkaloids such as harmine and harmaline, and Psychotria Viridis, a shrub whose leaves contain the potent hallucinogenic compound DMT (N,N-Dimethyltryptamine).
+The chemical interaction of these two plants, a complex interaction between beta-carboline alkaloids found in B. caapi and N,N-Dimethyltryptamine (DMT) from Psychotria Viridis, leads to the brew’s unique psychoactive effects, which influence the central nervous system, consciousness, and perception. a powerful visionary and trippy experience by activating DMT.

-Ayahuasca involves interactions between neurotransmitters, enzymes, and receptors in the brain, giving rise to its powerful psychoactive effects.
+Ayahuasca involves organic and chemical interactions between neurotransmitters, enzymes, and receptors in the brain, giving rise to its powerful psychoactive and trippy effects people experience during Ayahuasca rituals and ceremonies.

 Key Components of Ayahuasca